dansantinojones/penalty-shootout/README.md

 ![Am I Responsive Image](assets/images/am-i-responsive.png)

 Penalty Shootout is a game of chance created to provide entertainment for football fans.
-The art style is retro arcade to provide a nostalgic feel to old school gaming whislt keeping the concept simple and easy to play.
+The art style is retro arcade to provide a nostalgic feel to old-school gaming while keeping the concept simple and easy to play.

 Here is a link to the live website: [https://dansantinojones.github.io/penalty-shootout/](https://dansantinojones.github.io/penalty-shootout/)

 ## Business Goals
 * Provide entertainment to online users through a game of chance.
 * Create a game that is easy to play and understand.
-* Create a retro style game.
+* Create a retro-style game.

 ## User Goals
 * To play the game and outscore the goalkeeper.